Building a Better Cow with David Lalman

 Miranda Reiman (15:14):

-And then that translates into, I think I wrote down something like you might've had to 13%,.
+And then that translates into, I think I wrote down something like you might've had to 13%.
 You should have had a 13% reduction in stocking rate if you haven't increased your forage base.

 David Lalman (15:26):

 Yes.
-Yeah.
-13% reduction in stocking rate in that 30-year career, if you had only selected for average growth or mature cow weight would result in putting the same grazing pressure on the same land base.
+A 13% reduction in stocking rate in that 30-year career, if you had only selected for average growth or mature cow weight would result in putting the same grazing pressure on the same land base.
 Yeah.

 Miranda Reiman (15:45):